 Assets can be executed by the backend (for handler, filter, and mutator assets), orby the agent (for check assets).
-At runtime, the backend or agent sequentially fetches assets that appear in the runtime_assets attribute of the handler, filter, mutator or check being executed, verifies the sha512 checksum, and unpacks them into the backend or agent's local cache directory.
-The directory path of each asset defined in runtime_assets is then injected into the PATH before the handler, filter, mutator or check command is executed.
-Subsequent handler, filter, mutator or check executions look for the asset in the local cache and ensure the contents match the configured checksum.
-The backend or agent's local cache path can be set using the --cache-dir flag.
+At runtime, the backend or agent sequentially evaluates assets that appear in the runtime assets attribute of the handler, filter, mutator or check being executed.